 - Contact information for the individual submitting the request.

-- Students with documented special needs who require special attention in the scheduling process and who have approval each term from the Disability Services Coordinator.
+- Students with documented special needs who require special attention in the scheduling process and who have approval each term from the Accessibility Services Coordinator.
 These students are allowed to register one week prior to the start of regular registration.

 - Students who are current or prior members of the active duty Armed Forces, Armed Forces Reserve and State Guard (not tied to receipt of Veteran Educational Benefits).
 These students are allowed to register one week prior to the start of regular registration.